-The introduction of auto-enrolment workplace pensions hasfinally affected the UK's small businesses.
+The introduction of auto-enrolment workplace pensions affects all UK small businesses with employees.
 This step-by-step guide explains exactly what you have to do.

 1. Auto-enrolment staging dates